 - Rowdy's epic "The Reason You Suck" Speech at the end of his review of "Not All Dogs Go to Heaven", which caps off "Family Guy Month".
 It's a reference to Quagmire's rant to Brian in "1".

 "Okay.
 FOR!
 THE RECORD!
 There is NO- I repeat- NO HARD EVIDENCE that Walt Disney was an Anti-Semite!
 He actively worked with Jewish People who never indicated that he had any problems with them.
 Yes, he considered distributing his films to Nazi Germany BEFORE America entered the war, but by that logic, EVERY BIG BUSINESS supports communism!
 This is beyond low, and just goes to show how far Seth MacFarlane and his little troupe will go to show their bitterness toward anything that's more successful then they are, going so far as to try and stain the reputation of the greatest provider of children's entertainment!
 Someone WHO'S NOT EVEN ALIVE TO DEFEND HIMSELF!
 Go to hell, Family Guy.
 GO!
 TO!
 HELL!!

-His TMZ review.
-Just... his TMZ review.
-He TEARS into the paparazzi, declares they lost his respect when Princess Diana died, and that the voiceover is annoying as all get out.
+- His TMZ review.
+He TEARS into the paparazzi, declares they lost his respect when Princess Diana died, and that the voiceover is annoying to the rotten core.
 At the start of the review, we see him in a depression.
-He then sees the show mocking Kim Kardashian's big butt as he flips through channels, and he proceeds reconstructs his studio.
+He then sees the show mocking Kim Kardashian's butt as he flips through channels, and he proceeds to reconstruct his studio.